-Share-based compensation expense recognized in the condensed consolidated statements of operations is based on awards ultimately expected to vest.
+Share-based compensation expense recognized in the condensed consolidated statements of earnings is based on awards ultimately expected to vest.
 Share-based compensation expense includes expenses related to the Company's direct employees.

-The table below summarizes the effect of recording share-based compensation expense and the option component of the employee stock purchase plan shares:
+The table below summarizes the effect of recording the share-based compensation expense (which includes the option component of the employee stock purchase plan shares):